-- Social security spending is demand-led in the sense that it is assumed that all eligible people who apply for support will receive payment.
+- 5.4 Social security spending is demand-led in the sense that it is assumed that all eligible people who apply for support will receive payment.
 It is difficult to predict demand-led spending even in 'normal' times and now we have the additional challenge that COVID-19 is having significant economic and social effects.
 COVID-19 has undoubtedly increased the number of people eligible for working-age social security support as unemployment has increased and those who are in work may find their income has reduced as result of the restrictions.
 An increase in eligibility will increase spending only if people apply for devolved payments to which they have become entitled.
 COVID-19 may have led to increased awareness of the assistance available and reduced some of the perceived stigma around social security support. - 5.5 There are other changes that we attribute to COVID-19 that reduce social security spending.
 Inflation is currently very low, and lower than we expected in our February 2020 forecasts, which decreases payment rates in all future years and reduces spending.
 We also expect the number of COVID-19 related deaths in the pension age population will reduce spending on assistance for older people such as Attendance Allowance.
-Another factor which has reduced spending in 2020-21 is fewer people registering for Personal Independence Payment while COVID-19 restrictions were in place.
-There is judgement involved in deciding which changes are COVID-19 related and we describe this in more detail later in the chapter.
+Another factor which has reduced spending in 2020-21 is fewer people registering for Personal Independence Payment while COVID-19 related and we describe this in more detail later in the chapter.